 Puppy Dog Birthday Party

-This page features all of my daughter's puppy dog party supplies and ideas including personalized invitations, partyware, custom party favors, dog bone birthday cake, dog bone cookies, party favor bags, puppy balloons, decorations, puppy dog party bingo and a fun party pinata.
+This article features all of my daughter's puppy dog party supplies and ideas including personalized invitations, partyware, custom party favors, dog bone birthday cake, dog bone cookies, party favor bags, puppy balloons, decorations, puppy dog party bingo, and a fun party piñata.

-I hope this page helps you with your child's puppy dog party planning.
+I hope this article helps you with your child's puppy dog party planning.

 The first item you need to decide on when beginning your party planning is the partyware design.

-There are a few different dog theme designs available on the market and my daughter chose the Puppy Party design pictured here.
+There are a few different dog theme designs available on the market and my daughter chose the Puppy Party design.

 How to Make a Dog Bone Cake

 This was my first time using a specialty cake pan.
-I purchased a Wilton Dog Bone shaped pan and followed the pan directions.
+I purchased a dog bone cake pan and followed the pan directions.
 It was actually pretty easy.
-Once the cake was completely cooled, I decorated it with icing tinted light green and then used green, purple and blue sprinkles on top.
+Once the cake was completely cooled, I decorated it with icing tinted light green and then used green, purple, and blue sprinkles on top.
 This coordinated wonderfully with the party theme colors.

-To finish off the cake I purchased a dog theme candle and letters to write out 'Happy Birthday, Alysa!'.
-I covered the cake board with lavendar wrapping paper.
+To finish off the cake, I purchased a dog-themed candle and letters to write out 'Happy Birthday, Alysa!'
+I covered the cake board with lavender wrapping paper.
 I think this looks much better than using tin foil because you can use a color that matches the theme.